Arguably the best location in the Iberá Wetlands for seeing the most and varied wildlife

 Rincón del Socorro is a beautiful estancia set amongst the lily pads and reeds of Argentina's wildlife-rich Iberá Wetlands.
-There are great opportunities for riding, hiking and boat rides in the surrounding area.
+There are great opportunities for riding, hiking and boat rides in the surrounding conservation area.

 Set on a 12,000 hectare estate, Rincón del Socorro is a former cattle ranch which has been lovingly converted into an eco-hotel and protected nature reserve, restored with the original habitats of marshes, grasslands and gallery forests.

 The estancia consists of a characterful main house with six warmly decorated rooms and three small nearby bungalows, all with private bathrooms.
 The guest rooms are all uniquely designed, with no two alike.
-There is also a library area and an outdoor pool, perfect for basking in the heat of summer.
+There is also a library area and an outdoor pool, perfect for cooling off in the heat of summer.

 Rincón del Socorro has six guest rooms in the main house and three small bungalows set amongst the grounds.
 All the rooms are individually designed and have private bathrooms.

-Children are very much welcomed at Rincón del Socorro.
-The owners have children themselves and are more than happy to devise child-friendly activities so that the whole family can get the most out of a stay at the estancia.
-Children will love looking out for the local wildlife and are sure to find the experience both educational and fun.
+Children are very much welcomed at Rincón del Socorro and we are sure they will love looking out for the local wildlife and are sure to find the experience both educational and fun.

-Rincón del Socorro has a lovely outdoor swimming pool, dining room, library, gardens, quincho (outdoor BBQ), barn and tack room, a cozy reading room and children’s games room.
+Rincón del Socorro has a lovely outdoor swimming pool, dining room, library, gardens, quincho (outdoor BBQ), barn and tack room, a cosy reading room and children’s games room.

 Many activities are on offer from Rincón del Socorro, including wildlife viewing, bird watching, horse riding, night safaris, swimming, fly fishing, working with the gauchos, cycling and kayaking.
 Excellent guides are on hand to accompany you and teach you more about the local environment.